sveltejs/rollup-plugin-svelte/README.md

         }
       },

-      // Emit CSS as "files" for other plugins to process
+      // Emit CSS as "files" for other plugins to process. default is true
-      emitCss: true,
+      emitCss: false,

       // You can optionally set 'customElement' to 'true' to compile
       // your components to custom elements (aka web elements)
       customElement: false,

-      // Extract CSS into a single bundled file (recommended).
-      // See note below
-      css: function (css) {
-        console.log(css.code); // the concatenated CSS
-        console.log(css.map); // a sourcemap

-        // creates `main.css` and `main.css.map`
-        // using a falsy name will default to the bundle name
-        // — pass `false` as the second argument if you don't want the sourcemap css.write('main.css');
-      },

       // Warnings are normally passed straight to Rollup.
 You can
       // optionally handle them here, for example to squelch